 User Guide

-This guide explains how to use the three main Morpheus capabilities:
+This guide explains how to use the four main Morpheus capabilities:

 - Privacy Compute